 Stop looking for your application owners

-Are you involved in a project where you are deciding the future of your Notes/Domino applications?
+Are you involved in a project where you are deciding the future of your Notes/Domino applications and looking for application owners?
 If so, you know it’s a daunting task where the decision you make will have repercussions for your entire organization.

 It can seem impossible to find the information you need to make fact-based decisions.
 For most organizations, the number of applications in the Notes environment is huge, having grown over years or even decades.
 As business structures and processes change, apps that were important 10 years ago, might not be relevant anymore.
 The original application users have moved on.
 It’s often impossible to know who originally commissioned a given application and who, if anyone, is currently using it.

 Many project managers in this situation try to find the application owners.
 The logic being these are the people or departments who know the application.
 They should be able to decide the future of their applications.
 As owners, they might also be allocated any project development costs associated with processing them.
 Unfortunately, application owners can be hard to find, and they’re often not much use when you do.

 Owners are hard to find and probably can’t help you

 How do you find them your application owners?
 What if that department doesn’t exist anymore, or the original owner has left the organization?